excellalabs/go-docker/README.md

 ## Compile

-If you'd like to compile but not run the app, run the following.
+If you'd like to compile code changes but not run the app, run the following.

 ```
 docker run --rm -v "$PWD":/usr/src/myapp -w /usr/src/myapp golang:1.8 go build -v